mfajri11/Backend_1-Muhamad_Fajri-Mini_Project_2/README.md

+### INFORMATION
+mini project 3 is located at branch `deploy/mini-project-3`

 ### How to use

 to create a table you can use gorm feature for auto migration see [migration](https://gorm.io/docs/migration.html)

+please generate mock file using [mockery](https://vektra.github.io/mockery) if you do not have one installed on you own machine then run this command `go generate -v ./...`

 ```go
 // add this code to main.go after assignment to 'store' variable

 store.AutoMigrate(&entity.Role{}, &entity.RegisterApproval{}, &entity.Account{}, &entity.Customer{})
 ```
 or you can create schema based on the entities or used the schema used from mini project 1.

 ### Environment variables